alexwaibel/home-ops/docs/nix.md

 1. `task nix:nas-install ip={TARGET_IP}` or `task nix:media-center-install ip={TARGET_IP}` depending which machine you're provisioning
 1. Enter your bitwarden master password when prompted
 1. Enter the Nix installer root password when prompted
-1. Wait for the install to complete.
+1. Wait for the install to complete
-1. On reboot, enter the encryption password.
-You must manually enter this (via PiKVM on NAS and SSH on media center) every time the machine reboots
+1. On reboot, enter the encryption password manually.
+This must be done whenever the machine is rebooted
+    - Via PiKVM for machines in the rack
+    - SSH for things like `media-center` that are outside the rack
+      ```shell
+      ssh -p 2222 root@{TARGET_IP}
+      ```

 > [!IMPORTANT]
 > Something is wrong with copying hostKeys to initrd.
 To resolve this: